massalabs/station-store/README.md

    - Create a folder with your plugin assets: `mkdir assets/<plugin-name>`
    - Add your logo to the folder: `cp <logo-path> assets/<plugin-name>/<logo-name>` (or just drag and drop it into the folder).

-3. Edit the `plugins.json` file to add your plugin information following the template below. you can keep the checksum field empty:
+3. Edit the `plugins.json` file to add your plugin information following the template below.
+You can keep the checksum field empty:

 ```json
 {